shielh/Energy_Gym_ms4/README.md

 ## User Experience
 ### The Strategy Plane
-Energy Gym is a site that myself and a friend want built for potential business idea.
+Energy Gym is a site that myself and a friend want built for a potential business idea.
 Both of us are keen gym goers and really appreciate the power of a good website.
 Down the line, we plan to open a gym in Dublin city and we will use this project as the beginning of our new, exciting adventure.

 We both have similar opinions on how our site shoud look and function.
 We want a clean , classy site with sharp images and minimal text.
-We want users to be able to be create an account and have the choice of three membership options - 1 month, 3 months or annual memberships.
-Users will be able to book into classes and read blog pieces on healthy lifestyles.
+We want users to be able to be create an account and have the choice of four membership options - 1, 3, 6 months or annual memberships.
+Users will be able to purchase membership options, class bundles and gym merchandise on the site and down the line many more features will be added which I will expand onmore in the future features section.

 ### User stories
 - As a first time user, I want to be able to easily navigate across the site so I can find the content quickly